How we grew from 0 to 4 million women on our fashion app, with a vertical machine learning approach

 The app got viewed by 957,437 uniques thanks to this feature, for a total of 1.3M times.
 In our case, app features have a 0,5% conversion rate from impression to app install (normally: impression > product page view > install); ASO has a 3% conversion, and referrers 45%.
 BTW, we also built a method for growing through ASO, and published a related post on Alexa Skills SEO — Amazon Alexa Skills Store Optimization.

 In the video below, you can view an iteration of our iOS app.
-It shows one of the mechanisms to add clothes to your personal closet, and how the system provides immediate ideas for your clothes.
+It shows one of the mechanisms to add clothes to your smart virtual closet, and how the system provides immediate ideas for your clothes.

 2nd step: Building the data platform to learn people’s fashion needs